Single-use plastics

 Hanging Rock Single-use Plastics Art Competition and Exhibition

-During term 1 in 2023, early learning, kindergarten, primary and secondary school-aged students, were invited to enter our Single-use Plastics Art Competition.
+During Term 1 in 2023, early learning, kindergarten, primary and secondary school-aged students were invited to enter our Single-use Plastics Art Competition.
 Entrants were asked to create an artwork that included some pieces of single-use plastic to show the impact plastic has on our environment.

 Shortlisted entries were judged by a panel of Councillors.
 Due to the large volume of entries and diversity in the content, multiple winners were selected from each category.